keelback-code/out-proud/README.md

 ### Features

 Navigation bar - site logo, signup, login/logout, profile and resources.
-Signup/Login changes dependent on active user status.
-Profile link (not word, as this would be confusing to user) changes dependent on whether logged in user is a creator or a viewer.
+Signup/Login/Profile changes dependent on active user status.
+Profile link changes dependent on whether logged in user is a creator or a viewer.

 ![]()